GuilleAmutio/GuilleAmutio/README.md

   </ul>
 </div>

 <h3 align="center">Lead DevOps Engineer, driving innovation with scalable and efficient cloud solutions.
-Skilled in Cloud Native Architecture, Infrastructure as code, and CI/CD automation, with expertise in AWS, Kubernetes, and Terraform.
 Dedicated to optimizing performance and reducing costs while enabling seamless system integration.</h3>

+<h3 align="center">Skilled in Cloud Native Architecture, Infrastructure as code, and CI/CD automation, with expertise in AWS, Kubernetes, and Terraform. </h3>

 - 🔭 I’m currently working on **creating useful tools and solutions for everyone**